bradfrost/atomic-design/chapter-3.md

 For developers, this type of format most likely looks familiar.
 If you're not a developer, don't freak out!
 Once you look beyond the curly braces and quotes, you'll see that we're defining a `hero` object (for the full-bleed hero area directly below the header) that has a `headline` value of "Lorem Ipsum" and an `img` with a `src` value of "/images/sample/fpo_hero.png".
 We're simply defining this object's attributes and providing values for those attributes.

 Once those objects are defined, we can then override their attributes at Pattern Lab's page level.
-This is accomplished by creating a new JSON file that matches the page pattern name (for Time Inc.'s home page, we'll call it _00-homepage.json_) inside the _/pages_ directory.
+This is accomplished by creating a new JSON file that matches the page pattern name (for Time Inc.'s homepage, we'll call it _00-homepage.json_) inside the _/pages_ directory.

-{% include figure.html src="../images/content/timeinc-page-directory.png" caption="Inside the ‘pages’ directory we have the home page pattern as well as a JSON file that matches the name of the pattern.
+{% include figure.html src="../images/content/timeinc-page-directory.png" caption="Inside the ‘pages’ directory we have the homepage pattern as well as a JSON file that matches the name of the pattern.
 This is where we'll override the default content with page-specific content." %}

 When we open up _00-homepage.json_ we can override the placeholder data we established earlier.
 Here's what that might look like: